 There is currently no call for proposals

-Among the objectives of the Core facility for Advanced Computing and Data Systems (CACDS) is the promotion of computation as a broad cultural enterprise on the UH campus.
-In the pursuit of this objective, CACDS has established the program Seed Funding for Advanced Computing (SeFAC), open to full-time researchers and tenured or tenure-track faculty members of any College, Professional School or Research Center of the University.
+Among the objectives of the Research Computing Data Core (RCDC) is the promotion of computation as a broad cultural enterprise on the UH campus.
+In the pursuit of this objective, RCDC has established the program Seed Funding for Advanced Computing (SeFAC), open to full-time researchers and tenured or tenure-track faculty members of any College, Professional School or Research Center of the University.
 Each grant will support a full-time doctoral student for one calendar year.
 Although not completely ruled out, support beyond this time limit will be granted only in very exceptional circumstances.
 It is expected that, at the end of the funding period, recipients will be in a position to write a research proposal to a funding agency, company or foundation.

 While computation has long been a standard research tool in the sciences and engineering dis- ciplines, less traditional users in the social sciences, the humanities etc. are also encouraged to apply.